| |

 Q: How does the AI make or accept treaties?

-level to accept and a concession value.
+and a concession value.
 If all elements are acceptable to the AI Empire, it will accept the treaty.
-If a few elements
+If a few elements exceed the

 Q: How does the AI handle surrendering?